DS-100/su24/syllabus.md

 ### On-Time Submission

 All assignments are due at **_11:59 PM Pacific Time_** on the due date specified on the [Home / Schedule](..) page.
 The date and time of this deadline are firm.
 Submitting even a minute past is considered late.

+**Submitting by this “on-time” deadline earns an extra-credit on-time bonus, a 3% perk.** This is available for homeworks, projects, and labs.

+### Grace Period
-**Grace Period** We offer a 1-hour **grace period** for late submissions of homeworks, projects, and labs.
+We recognize that life can be unexpected, and that you may face circumstances that prevent you from submitting your work by the posted deadline.
+In light of this, we offer a 1-day (24 hour) **grace period** for late submissions of homeworks, projects, and labs.
 Note that this grace period is designed to account for unexpected emergencies or technical difficulties (e.g. assignment submission errors) – you should not plan in advance to use it!

-**Early Submission Bonus** Students who submit their assignments at least one day before the posted deadline automatically receive 3% extra-credit.
-This is available for all homeworks, projects, and labs.

 **Submissions are not accepted beyond the grace period.
 The grace period is strictly enforced.** We recommend thinking of the grace period as a backup, in case something unexpected, such as DataHub or autograding issues, comes up at the last minute when aiming for the deadline.
 Assignment drops are provided to students for unforeseen circumstances and/or personal emergencies, getting an extension beyond the grace period will generally not be granted.
 Only in case of unforeseen life events, students should complete the [Accommodations Form](#extenuating-circumstances).